doh0106/Poly-Encoder/README.md

 | :---------------: | :---------------: | :--------: | :--------: | :--------: | :--------: | :--------: |
 |    Poly Encoder    |    AWS    |   AMD-EPYC   |   16G    |   A10(24G)    |   Ubuntu     |   24hr    |
 |    Cross Encoder    |    Colab pro+    |   Intel-xeon   |   80G    |   A100(40G)    |   Ubuntu     |   21hr    |

----
-# Bi-Encoder, Poly-Encoder, and Cross-Encoder for Response Selection Tasks

-- This repository is an unofficial re-implementation of [Poly-encoders: Transformer Architectures and Pre-training Strategies for Fast and Accurate Multi-sentence Scoring](https://arxiv.org/abs/1905.01969v4).

-- Special thanks to sfzhou5678!
-Some of the data preprocessing (dataset.py) and training loop code is adapted from his [github repo](https://github.com/sfzhou5678/PolyEncoder).
-However, the model architecture and data representation in that repository do not follow the paper exactly, thus leading to worse performance.
-I re-implement the model for Bi-Encoder and Poly-Encoder in encoder.py.
-In addition, the model and data processing pipeline of cross encoder are also implemented.

-- Most of the training code in run.py is adpated from [examples](https://github.com/huggingface/transformers/blob/5bfcd0485ece086ebcbed2d008813037968a9e58/examples/run_glue.py?fbclid=IwAR3BlKIJYak659a6X12gsYOMs1JJPtnsdFUmn93CovwTJ5VXQZX1TK78yGo#L102) in the [huggingface](https://github.com/huggingface/transformers) repository.

-- The most important architectural difference between this implementation and the original paper is that only one bert encoder is used (instead of two separate ones).
-Please refer to this [issue](https://github.com/chijames/Poly-Encoder/issues/4#issue-728612873) for details.
-However, this should not affect the performance much.

-- This repository does not implement all details as in the original paper, for example, learning rate decay by 0.4 when plateau.
-Also due to limited computing resources, I cannot use the exact parameter settings such as batch size or context length as in the original paper.
-In addition, a much smaller bert model is used.
-Feel free to tune them or use larger models if you have more computing resources.